powsybl/powsybl-diagram/docs/single_line_diagrams/layout/zoneLayouts.md

 - `desiredPositions`: list of the substations and their desired positions (ex: `List.of(Pair.of("A", new Point(100, 100)), Pair.of("B", new Point(800, 100)), Pair.of("C", new Point(500, 100)))`)

 **Usage example:**
-The following example displays three substations distributed on two columns and two lines, with an empty area at the middle of the second line.
+The following example displays three substations positioned at the desired positions.

 ```java
 // build zone graph